 - Chateau Yaldara - Start the day at the magnificent Château Yaldara, a renowned and historic winery in the Barossa Valley.
 Founded in 1947 by Hermann Thumm, a European winemaker who introduced his traditional techniques to Australia, the château is located on the site of a 19th-century flour mill, adding charm and character to the estate.

-Open from Wednesday to Saturday, Browns Barossa Donuts has gained a devoted following for its handmade brioche donuts, freshly made each morning with locally sourced ingredients.
-The enticing aroma of caramel, chocolate, and fresh dough greets you as you enter.
-Flavors like Biscoff cheesecake, Nutella dream, and dulce de leche éclairs make this more than just a snack—it’s an experience.
+Open only Wednesday to Saturday, Browns Barossa Donuts has gained a cult following for its handmade brioche donuts, crafted fresh each morning using locally sourced ingredients.
+From the moment you step inside, the sweet scent of caramel, chocolate, and fresh dough draws you in.
+Flavours like Biscoff cheesecake, Nutella dream, and dulce de leche éclairs make this more than just a snack—it’s an experience.

-This stop is perfectly timed into the itinerary, offering a taste of Tanunda’s delicious side and adding a bit of fun (and sugar!) to a day of wine, culture, and discovery.
-Don’t be surprised if you leave with a box of treats for the journey home—these donuts are irresistible.
+Perfectly timed into the itinerary, this stop offers a taste of Tanunda’s delicious side and adds a bit of fun (and sugar!) to a day of wine, culture, and discovery.
+Don’t be surprised if you leave with a box of treats for the ride home—these donuts are too good to resist.

 (Purchases at your own cost)

-- Hemera Estate - If visiting Hemera Estate, prepare for a stunning blend of elegance, history, and warmth.
+- Hemera Estate - Visit Hemera Estate and prepare for a stunning blend of elegance, history, and warmth.
 Set on a former 19th-century farm, Hemera combines Mediterranean-inspired architecture with a deep connection to the land.
 Originally established as Ross Estate in the early 2000s, the winery was later renamed Hemera—Greek for “goddess of the day”—to reflect its new vision and passion.

 Today, Hemera crafts premium wines with a focus on small-batch production and minimal intervention, allowing the true character of the Barossa to shine through.
 Surrounded by lush vineyards, the cellar door offers a relaxed yet refined tasting experience, featuring bold reds, elegant whites, and exceptional reserve releases.